oemof/tespy/docs/knowledge_center/faq.rst

 Frequently Asked Questions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-.. dropdown:: Why is my model unstable or not convering towards a solution?
+.. dropdown:: Why does my simulation model crash with a CoolProp related error or does not converge towards a solution?

     - Short introduction into sources of numerical instability
     - Point towards :ref:`Starting Value tutorial <tutorial_starting_values_label>`
     - Discuss things like :code:`init_path`, :code:`design_path` etc. for off-design simulations
+    - Best practices for automatically making small steps towards a changed input

 .. dropdown:: How do I create a relation between two unknown variables?